tsdev/spinw/docs/pages/swfiles/Contents.md

 ---
-{title: Functions in swfiles, summary: unstructured functions, keywords: sample, sidebar: sw_sidebar,
+{title: Functions in swfiles, link: Functions in swfiles, summary: unstructured functions,
-  permalink: swfiles.html, folder: swfiles, mathjax: 'true'}
+  keywords: sample, sidebar: sw_sidebar, permalink: swfiles.html, folder: swfiles,
+  mathjax: 'true'}

 ---
 This folder contains all the files related to SpinW but not yet split out